Kelvin J. Cochran: Suspension and firing

 Cochran was suspended for 30 days without pay starting November 24, 2014, for distributing to employees a book he had written, Who Told You That You Were Naked?, which expressed Cochran's religious views which included calling homosexuality and lesbianism a perversion and which mayor Kasim Reed considered to be discriminatory against LGBT people.
 On January 6, 2015, after returning from the suspension, he was informed that he would have to resign or be terminated.

 A rally was held in Atlanta on January 13 in support of Cochran, with various leaders of faith attending including Bishop Wellington Boone, president of the Fellowship of International Churches.

 Deputy Chief Joel Baker has replaced Cochran as the active fire chief of Atlanta Fire Department.

-On February 18, 2015, a lawsuit was filed on behalf of Cochran by the public interest law organization Alliance Defending Freedom on grounds of "religious discrimination" against the City of Atlanta.
-The case, Cochran v.
-City of Atlanta, was brought in the U.S. District Court for the Northern District of Georgia, Atlanta Division.
-A petition on March 25 for the case to be dismissed was denied.
+On February 18, 2015, a lawsuit was filed in the U.S. District Court for the Northern District of Georgia, Atlanta Division, and heard by Judge Leigh Martin May.
+The suit, brought by Cochran and represented by Alliance Defending Freedom—a legal advocacy group known for religious liberty cases—alleged racial discrimination by the City of Atlanta.

-On October 14, May said she would soon issue her ruling.
+A petition to dismiss the case was filed on March 25 but was denied by Judge May.
+On October 14, she indicated a ruling was forthcoming.
 On December 16, 2015, Judge May ruled that the lawsuit could proceed.